5 observations from Clemson’s latest practice, including a key defender being out

 Bryant goes first

-Clemson coaches are going to set a depth chart for the opener against Furman on Wednesday, and senior Kelly Bryant appears likely to be the starting quarterback based on all indications.
+Clemson coaches are going to set a depth chart for the opener against Furman on Wednesday, and senior Kelly Bryant appears likely to be the starting quarterback.
 Bryant was the first quarterback to take snaps during the hurry-up portion of the practice and went first during all drills.
 Freshman Trevor Lawrence did sub in with the first team halfway down the field during the hurry-up offense portion of the practice.

 Kickoff/Kickoff return notes